hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 The `web_test_interactions`, `web_test_javascript_interactions`, and `web_test_xpath_selectors` modules define the actions that the page objects should use. `web_test_interactions` and `web_test_javascript_interactions` have very similar functions (see below).
 Each method wraps Selenium's wait action, the find method, and the action method into a single function. `web_test_xpath_selectors` is a set of wrappers for XPaths to be passed to the `web_test_interactions.click_by_xpath` and `web_test_javascript_interactions.javascript_click_by_xpath` methods.

 The `web_test_javascript_interactions` module contains a set of functions that operate similarly to the `web_test_interactions` functions, except for the fact that they use the JavaScript `execute_script` to do the click action.
 These should not be used without a justifiable reason (ie a Selenium glitch) that the other ones cannot be used, and this glitch should be documented in the comments above the use of the function.
+Currently, the only Selenium bug requiring the use of these is an inability to click on the side buttons on some pages due to overlapping padding.

 ## Running Tests